-We use FRDA as a model to understand mitochondrial iron balance and the consequences of defects in this process.
-My lab pioneered the study of frataxin and was the first to show that frataxin is an iron-binding protein.
-Our current research focuses on elucidating the mechanism of frataxin and identifying other mitochondrial proteins that cooperate with frataxin to maintain a functional OXPHOS and protect the cell from oxidative stress.
+- Frataxin function in oxidative phosphorylation.
+Dr. Isaya's research team uses Friedreich's ataxia as a model to understand mitochondrial iron balance and the consequences of defects in this process.
+Her lab pioneered the study of frataxin and was the first to show that frataxin is an iron-binding protein.
+Current research focuses on elucidating the mechanism of frataxin and identifying other mitochondrial proteins that cooperate with frataxin to maintain a functional oxidative phosphorylation and protect the cell from oxidative stress.